JonJagger/cyber-dojo/readme.txt

 Only offering installed languages
 =================================
-The intention is to use a specific structure for the contents of the languages' manifests to enable an automated check to see what is correctly installed and working, and to only offer installed and working languages when you setup a new coding practice.
-However at the moment when you setup a new coding practice all languages/ subfolders are offered.
+The intention is (maybe) to use a specific structure for the contents of the languages' manifests to enable an automated check to see what is correctly installed and working, and to only offer installed and working languages when you setup a new coding practice.
+At the moment when you setup a new coding practice all languages/ subfolders are offered.

 You can test if a languages' initial fileset is correctly setup as follows